altays/glitch-toolz/README.md

 * allows for some jpeg bending - huffman tables, quantization, SOS

 Current To Dos
-* develop bending functionality for jpegs - fine tune component bending, add more levers
+* develop bending functionality for jpegs - fine tune component bending, allow for image data bending, add more levers
 * develop out GIF analysis - scrambling color table, adjusting animation options
 * fix shell script - analyzing the same image will nest a folder in the -bending folder